What are Annuities and how to learn more about them?

 The key feature of most annuities is that most promise to provide you with an agreed income for a guaranteed period, or your life.
 One of the main benefits of annuities is that you have certainty about the income you will receive over time.
 You can choose to take the income only, or a combination of both income and capital over time.

 Is an annuity right for me?

 Know your “Risk tolerance”!
 If the sub-prime crisis (aka “GFC”) still gives you heart palpitations you might want to try dependable and safe investing.
 More often than not, retirees choose a portion of their portfolio to invest in cash or annuities, whilst diversifying across other important asset classes such as shares and property.
 The lower a retiree’s risk tolerance (all things being equal), the higher weighting they might invest towards cash and annuity type products.
 However it cuts both ways.
 While retirees that prefer ‘safe’ cash and annuity type investments might feel more comfortable sleeping at night, the reality is their underlying capital won’t increase over time to hedge against increases in the cost of living via inflation.
 The benefit of a properly diversified share and property portfolio held over the long term (i.e. 10 years plus) is that the underlying value often increases.
 Of course no one can provide an iron clad promise the past will repeat itself.
 Timing or ‘when’ you invest can have a big impact on success, particularly if you need regular income from an investment portfolio.
-Have a look at this video by Professor Moshe Milevsky on behalf of Challenger (an annuity product provider) explaining this point in more detail.

 What else should I know?